Reviewed by

 1. Opening a Corporate Bank Account in India

-Opening a corporate bank account is one of the very first steps after incorporation.
-All business transactions should flow through this account.
+Opening a corporate bank account is the first step after incorporation.
+All business transactions flow through this account.

-• Company Incorporation: The foreign subsidiary must be fully incorporated as a Private Limited Company under the Companies Act, 2013, with a Certificate of Incorporation.
+• Company Incorporation: The subsidiary must be fully incorporated with a Certificate of Incorporation.

-• FEMA and RBI Compliance: If the foreign parent company has remitted capital for investment, the inflow must be reported to the RBI within 30 days using the Advance Remittance Form (ARF).
-Shares must be allotted within 60 days of receipt, and this allotment must be reported using the FC-GPR form on the RBI's FIRMS portal.
+• FEMA & RBI Compliance: Capital remittances must be reported to RBI within 30 days via the Advance Remittance Form (ARF).
+Shares must be allotted within 60 days and reported via Form FC-GPR on the RBI's FIRMS portal.

 2. Allotment of PAN and TAN